ibizaman/selfhostblocks/README.md

 *Building blocks for self-hosting with battery included.*

 SHB's (Self Host Blocks) goal is to provide a lower entry-bar for self-hosting.
-I intend to achieve this by providing opinionated [building blocks](#building-blocks) fitting together to self-host any service you'd want.
+SHB provides opinionated [building blocks](#building-blocks) fitting together to self-host any service you'd want.
 Some [common services](#provided-services) are provided out of the box.

-The building blocks allow you to easily setup:
+Each building block defines a part of what a self-hosted app should provide.
+For example, HTTPS access through a subdomain or Single Sign-On.
+The goal of SHB is to make sure those blocks all fit together, whatever the actual implementation you choose.
+For example, the subdomain access could be done using Caddy or Nginx.
+This is achieved by providing an explicit contract for each block and validating that contract using NixOS VM integration tests.

+One important goal of SHB is to be the smallest amount of code above what is available in [nixpkgs](https://github.com/NixOS/nixpkgs).
+It should be the minimum necessary to make packages available there conform with the contracts.
+This way, there are less chance of breakage when nixpkgs gets updated.

+SHB provides some out of the box implementation of those blocks:
 - Access through a subdomain ([Nginx](https://www.nginx.com/)).
 - HTTPS access ([Nginx](https://www.nginx.com/) + [Letsencrypt](https://letsencrypt.org/)).
 - Backup ([Borgmatic](https://torsion.org/borgmatic/) and/or [Restic](https://restic.net/)).